Thomas De Quincey

 Thomas Penson De Quincey (/də ˈkwɪnsi/; Thomas Penson Quincey; 15 August 1785 – 8 December 1859) was an English writer, essayist, and literary critic, best known for his Confessions of an English Opium-Eater (1821).
-Many scholars suggest that in publishing this work De Quincey inaugurated the tradition of addiction literature in the West.
+Many scholars suggest that in publishing this work De Quincey inaugurated the tradition of addiction literature in the Western world.

 Life and work

 Child and student

 Thomas Penson Quincey was born at 86 Cross Street, Manchester, Lancashire.
 His father was a successful merchant with an interest in literature.
 Soon after Thomas's birth, the family moved to The Farm and then later to Greenheys, a larger country house in Chorlton-on-Medlock near Manchester.
 In 1796, three years after the death of his father, Thomas Quincey, his mother – the erstwhile Elizabeth Penson – took the name De Quincey.
 That same year, his mother moved to Bath and enrolled him at King Edward's School.
 He was a weak and sickly child.
 His youth was spent in solitude, and when his elder brother, William, came home, he wrought havoc in the quiet surroundings.
 De Quincey's mother was a woman of strong character and intelligence but seems to have inspired more awe than affection in her children.
 She brought them up strictly, taking De Quincey out of school after three years because she was afraid he would become big-headed, and sending him to an inferior school at Wingfield, Wiltshire.